Skip to Content

 Pork Skins covering with cinnamon and sugar substitute

-It is also needed to cook the skin, so your churros will puff-up much more as they would not normally without cooking.
+• Cooking – Please do not skip the cooking step, as this is important for the skin to get soft, and you can cut the extra fat quickly.
+It is also needed to cook the skin, so your churros will puff up much more as they would not generally without cooking.

 FREQUENTLY ASKED QUESTIONS AND ANSWERS.